Doist/reactist/README.md

 ```
 If you prefer to include static files just grab the [minified build from the dist folder](https://github.com/Doist/reactist/tree/develop/dist).

-A detailled explanation and exmaples on how to use each component can be accessed by clicking on the component name on the left.
+A detailed explanation and examples on how to use each component can be accessed by clicking on the component name on the left.

 # Development